sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

 ```
 This looks easy, but there's a caveat.
 Unlike the instructions, which are very general,
 now you have a specific function to replace.
 This turned out to be quite a challenge to
-extend to all the benchmarks in machsuite, even with a trivial function.
+extend to all the benchmarks in MachSuite, even with a trivial function.
 (A function that
 reads precalculated values and fills in the arrays.)
 Not only the function signature has to be
-identical both in the llvm pass and the runtime library, the size of the arguments had to be the
+identical both in the LLVM pass and the runtime library, the size of the arguments had to be the
 same size in the original program and the runtime function.

 Therefore, functions offer a performant tradeoff for an accelerator.
 But in terms of productive
 implementation, it is very program specific.
 The runtime library and the high-level
 programmer needs to follow ad-hoc set of rules to use this template, even though it is
-possible to add some checks in the llvm pass with some engineering.
+possible to add some checks in the LLVM pass with some engineering.

 ## Replacing basic blocks
 Replacing a basic block can be a middle ground between these two granularities.